 Another year, one of my classes collected five dollars from each child.
 The parents bought me a gift certificate to a fancy restaurant, a set of movie passes, and cash to pay a babysitter so the entire night out was on them.
 Not only was it an incredibly thoughtful gift, it only cost each family five dollars!

-When my twins' kindergarten teacher retired last year, the room moms sent emails to all of the families with suggestions for a themed gift.
+When my twins' kindergarten teacher retired, the room moms sent emails to all of the families with suggestions for a themed gift.
 Since the teacher loved the beach and lived there in the summer, we bought her a large beach bag and filled it with magazines, suntan lotions, word puzzles, books, sunglasses, flip-flops, a beach mat and much more for her to use while relaxing.

 As you can see, using the power of a small class collection can yield your child's teacher a gift that is thoughtful, useful and shows that you really care.